Structure from Appearance: Topology with Shapes, without Points: Shape topology

 \subsection{Subshape topology and covering}

 Suppose $S$ is a shape with a topology $\mathcal{T}$.
-This topology can be \lq transferred,\rq \;or relativized, to a part of $S$ that may not be necessarily open in $\mathcal{T}$.
-The part then inherits a topology determined by the existing open parts in $\mathcal{T}$.
+This topology can be ``transferred", or relativized, to a part of $S$ that is not necessarily open in $\mathcal{T}$.
+This part then inherits a topology determined by the existing open parts in $\mathcal{T}$.
 This motivates the concept of a \emph{subshape topology}.
 Let $x$ be a part of $S$.
-The collection,
+The set,

 is a topology for $x$, called the subshape topology.
 The open parts in $\mathcal{T}_x$ consist of all products of open parts of $S$ with the part $x$.

 Let us check that the set $\mathcal{T}_x$ is a topology.
 The shape $x$ and the \emph{empty shape} are in $\mathcal{T}_x$ because